Implicit score-driven filters for time-varying parameter models: Implicit score-driven filters

 In practice, the shrinkage property in \eqref{Eq_Shrinkage} lets ISD filters use larger learning rates without sacrificing stability.
 As we will see, the update map is contractive for any positive-definite learning-rate matrix (Lemma~\ref{Lm_StaUp}).
 By contrast, ESD filters need additional (Lipschitz) conditions on the gradient and smaller learning rates to avoid overshooting (and possibly divergence), which can limit their responsiveness.
 Our results thus mirror well-known optimization results: implicit gradient methods typically can be more responsive without compromising stability (e.g., \citealp{toulis2017asymptotic}).

-\begin{remark}[Beyond log-concavity] While Assumption~\ref{A5_Concavity} enables strong theoretical results, the optimization literature suggests that implicit gradient methods remain effective with non-concave targets (e.g., \citealp{hare2009computing}; \citealp{grimmer2023landscape}).
-We work with log-concave postulated densities mainly to derive rigorous guarantees, not because optimization would otherwise be infeasible; this is analogous to the focus on convexity/concavity in optimization (e.g., \citealp{boyd2004convex}; \citealp{nesterov2018lectures}).
-To demonstrate the broad applicability of our approach, we highlight various extensions.
-In our theoretical development in Sections~\ref{Sec_Stability} and~\ref{Sec_Glob}, we discuss additional results on stability and mean squared error (MSE) improvements in non-concave settings.
-In our simulation studies in Sections~\ref{sec_sim} and~\ref{Sec_GED}, we include non-concave log densities yielding accurate static \mbox{(hyper-)}parameter recovery and filtering performance.
-Finally, in an empirical illustration in Section~\ref{sec: Empirical illustration}, we show outperformance relative to other methods even when both Assumptions~\ref{A2_RL_StrictConcave} and~\ref{A5_Concavity} fail.
+\begin{remark}[Beyond log-concavity] Assumption~\ref{A5_Concavity} is maintained mainly because it yields our strongest theoretical guarantees, in the same spirit that convexity and concavity assumptions are central in optimization theory (e.g., \citealp{boyd2004convex}; \citealp{nesterov2018lectures}).
+This should not be taken to mean that the proposed method is only useful in such settings: the optimization literature indicates that implicit gradient methods can remain effective for non-concave objectives (e.g., \citealp{hare2009computing}; \citealp{grimmer2023landscape}).
+To emphasize general applicability, we highlight extensions beyond the concave case throughout the paper.
+In Sections~\ref{Sec_Stability} and~\ref{Sec_Glob}, we develop additional theoretical results on stability and mean squared error (MSE) improvements in non-concave settings.
+In Sections~\ref{sec_sim} and~\ref{Sec_GED}, we consider non-concave log densities in simulation studies and show accurate static \mbox{(hyper-)}parameter recovery and filtering performance.
+Finally, in an empirical illustration in Section~\ref{sec: Empirical illustration}, we show that the implicit filter outperforms competing methods even when both Assumptions~\ref{A2_RL_StrictConcave} and~\ref{A5_Concavity} fail. \end{remark}